MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/half-year-depreciation-methodology.md

 # required metadata

 title: Half-year depreciation convention methodology
-description: This topic describes the method that the system uses to calculate depreciation using the half-year convention, which calculates six months of depreciation during an asset’s first and last year in service.
+description: This topic describes the method that fixed assets uses to calculate depreciation using the half-year convention, which calculates six months of depreciation during an asset’s first and last year in service.
 author: moaamer
 manager: Ann Beebe
 ms.date: 08/17/2019